RCHowell/GTP/README.md

 plaintext in my
 program, so I chose to use protobuf for GTP and Go/Baduk structures and wrap Go engines with a gRPC service.

-My project's Go (Baduk) centrail server operates with the generated Go (lang) code and communicates with the AIs/Engines e.g.
+My project's Go (Baduk) central server operates with the generated Go (lang) code and communicates with the AIs/Engines e.g.
 GnuGo and KataGo with the generated gRPC stub because the engines are wrapped by the generated server.
 This allows for communicating between the central server and various Go (Baduk) AIs/Engines using structured input and output as